Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: Realizations of motives; weight filtration; the spectral sequence of motivic descent

 Suppose that $X\in \hk'_{[c,d]}$.
 It can be easily verified (for example, using the spectral sequence (\ref{spectr})) that for any $j\in\z,b-N-c\le j \le b-d$, the $j$-th cohomology group of $F_N^b(Y)$ coincides with $H^j(E(Y))$.
 Besides for any $j\in\z$ the weights of $H^j(E(Y))$ lie between $j+c$ and $j+d$.
 In particular, by part 1 Theorem \ref{ttn} the weights of $H^j(X)$ for $X\in\sv$ of dimension $N$ lie between $j$ and $j+N$, the weights of $H^j_c(X)$ (the cohomology with compact support) lie between $j-N$ and $j$.

-Hence all 'cohomological information' of a motif of length $\le N$ could be factorized through $t_N$ (in order to prove this for fine length $\le N$ one should use Proposition \ref{idempdm}).
+Hence all 'cohomological information' of a motif of length $\le N$ can be factored through $t_N$ (in order to prove this for fine length $\le N$ one should use Proposition \ref{idempdm}).
 This statement can be considered as the 'realization version' of Theorem \ref{ttn} (parts 1 and 2).

 \begin{rema} 1.
 For an object $U\in \obj J'=\obj \hk'=\obj\hk$ (recall that $J'=\prt(J)$) one can consider the differential (contravariant) graded functor $J_U:J\to B(\ab)$ that maps $[P]$ to $J'([P],U)$.
 Then $H^i(\tr(U))(X)=\hk(X,U[i])$; this means that representable realizations are enhanceable.